 Mumps was a common childhood disease before the introduction of the MMR vaccine with more than 85% of adults having evidence of previous mumps infection.
 Following the introduction of the MMR vaccine in 1988, the incidence of mumps substantially decreased.
 However, since 2004 there has been ongoing widespread increased incidence of mumps throughout the UK with the number of laboratory confirmed cases peaking in 2005.
 As shown in Figure 1, smaller outbreaks have occurred in 2009, 2012 and 2014 to 2015.
 Most of the individuals affected were adolescents and young adults and had not had an opportunity to receive two doses of MMR – they had received one or none at all.

 Figure 2 shows that in the last four years, the number of laboratory confirmed mumps cases each year has been variable, ranging from 216 cases in 2016 to 817 in 2015.
 In late 2014 to 2015 a widespread outbreak occurred which mainly affected those in higher education with many cases having evidence of receiving two doses of MMR vaccine, due to the lower efficacy of the mumps component, compared with measles and rubella.

 The observed increase in cases during this period may represent poor initial immune response to the mumps component of the MMR vaccine, waning immunity or a combination of both within fully and partially vaccinated individuals.

 In 2018, there were 280 laboratory confirmed mumps cases, a decrease compared to 2017 in which there were 385 cases reported.
-From 1 January to 31 March 2019, 156 laboratory confirmed mumps cases were reported.
+From 1 January to 30 June 2019, 424 laboratory confirmed mumps cases were reported.
 Mumps activity increased during quarter two to levels similar to previous years in which outbreaks were ongoing.
 A number of NHS boards experienced clusters of mumps cases up to June 2019, mainly in adolescents and young adults.

 Age distribution of cases